dosarudaniel/keng-tests/readme.md

+VM names
 Keng-Agent 1 on server 1
 Kent Agent 1 on server 2

 Make sure that your VM has the following Network adapters:
 <insert image with VM settings>